-Parallel to the world of smartphones is that linked to smartwatch, populated by devices similar enough to each other in design and features offered.
-For this reason, the choice in the purchase becomes difficult looking for a model that brings some innovation to follow him as it could be Bakeey M-WATCH M6 which is characterized by the mass for his holographic display and of which we offer our full review made possible by sending the sample from the store Banggood.com that I thank personally.
+Parallel to the world of smartphones, there is the one linked to smartwatches, populated by devices that are quite similar in design and in the functions offered.
+For this reason, the choice to purchase becomes difficult by looking for a model that brings some innovation to its successor as it could be Bakeey M-WATCH M6 which is characterized by the mass for his holographic display and of which we propose our complete review made possible thanks to the sending of the sample by the store Banggood.com that I thank personally.

-Starting from the usual unboxing the packaging of the M6 Bakeey It is well taken care of with the product image on the front and the explanation of the functions on the back.
-Inside our rooms we find our smartwatch, the instruction manual in English, the cable with micro USB connection and charging dock with two small pins that will allow theelectric induction for charging simply by placing our watch on it.
-It is preferable to use a charger with 5V / 1A output to get full energy in about 1 now and it is advisable to charge the Bakeey M6 when we go down below the threshold of 25% of remaining charge.
+Starting from the usual unboxing the packaging of the M6 Bakeey It is well taken care of with the image of the product on the front and the explanation of the functions on the back.
+Inside in special rooms we find our smartwatch, the instruction manual in English, cable with micro USB connection and charging dock with two small pins that will allow theelectric induction for charging by simply placing our watch on it.
+It is preferable to use a charger with 5V / 1A output to obtain full energy in approximately 1 now and it is advisable to load the Bakeey M6 when we go below the 25% threshold of residual charge.

-The chest of the Bakeey M6 is made of brushed stainless steel 316L with an electro-plating blue that surrounds the dial of the watch covered by a tempered glass.
-A 42 mm case for a thickness of 12,5 mm that houses a 33 mm dial that in the lower part hides a sensor for detecting the heartbeat while on the sides are placed 3 buttons on the right and 1 button on the left.
+The chest of the Bakeey M6 is made of brushed stainless steel 316L with an electro plating in light blue that surrounds the dial of the watch covered with a tempered glass.
+A case of 42 mm for a thickness of 12,5 mm that in fact houses an 33 mm dial which at the bottom conceals a sensor for detecting the heartbeat while on the sides are placed 3 buttons on the right and 1 button on the left.

-Even if the weight is alone 66 grams in the day-to-day wearability the Bakeey M6 makes itself felt while as positive we find the fact that the size and the circular shape of the smart watch do not create problems during everyday operations.
+Even if the weight is alone 66 grams in everyday wearability the Bakeey M6 makes itself felt while as a positive aspect we find the fact that the size and the circular shape of the smart watch do not cause problems during common daily operations.

 BAKEEY M6 IS A SMARTWATCH THAT COMBINES TRADITION AND INNOVATION

-In normal mode instead the upper and lower key allow to move within the clock menus, menus accessible via the central button.
-But as we said at the beginning the physical buttons are 4, and the fourth is in the left profile and has the dual function of switching on / off (long press) of the Bakeey M6 or activate the backlighting of the dial made possible by the small blue LED which is under the 6 hour mark.
-And here we have another negative note because the LED turns out ineffective at night, because although it allows the visibility of the time provided by the hands the oleographic display is not sufficiently illuminated and with difficulty we can read information regarding, for example, a notification.
+In normal mode instead the upper and lower key allow to move around the clock menus, menus accessible through the central button.
+But as we said at the beginning the physical buttons are 4, and the fourth is in the left profile and has the dual function of turning on / off (long press) the Bakeey M6 or activate the backlighting of the dial made possible by the small blue LED which is located under the 6 hour mark.
+And here we have another negative note as the LED turns out ineffective at night, inasmuch as even though it allows the visibility of the time provided by the hands, the oleographic display is not sufficiently illuminated and with difficulty we are able to read the information regarding for example a notification.

 FOR THE PURPOSE NOTIFICATIONS NOT ALL THE APP ARE SUPPORTED BY THE M6 BAKEEY

-Two points in favor we find them inautonomy that comes safely to 8 days considering about 60 notifications a day, about 3 heart rate measurement tests and always active smartphone connection.
-A lithium polymer battery from 55 mAh which also feeds the mechanism of the analogical movement that theoretically goes up to 150 days of autonomy if we use only this last function.
-In any case, the charging takes place without the connection of any electrode, but just place the Bakeey M6 on the charging base for about 1 now and get full energy.
-Another point in favor is the presence of the IP68 certification which proofs our Bakeey M6 up to 5 ATM (theoretically 50 meters depth for 10 minutes 22810 ISO values) thus allowing use even in the shower, although the leather strap combined with this feature is not very apt.
+We find two points in favor in theautonomy that comes safely to 8 days considering about 60 notifications a day, about 3 heart rate measurement tests and always active smartphone connection.
+A lithium polymer battery from 55 mAh which also feeds the mechanism of analogical movement which theoretically goes up to 150 days of autonomy if we only use the latter function.
+In any case, the charging takes place without the connection of any electrode, but just place the Bakeey M6 on the charging base for around 1 now and get your fill of energy.
+Another point in favor is the presence of the IP68 certification which proofs our Bakeey M6 up to 5 ATM (theoretically 50 meters of depth for 10 minute values ISO 22810) allowing therefore the use also in the shower, even if the leather strap combined with this functionality is not very apt.

-Given that the languages provided by the system are Chinese and English, I could have problems in the case of pairing with my Redmi 3S with Android system Oreo via ROM Pixel Experience because the contents were shown to me only in Chinese language while no problem with the coupling with Xiaomi Mi Max 2.
-In fact in the list of compatibility there is no device with Oreo system but at most with Android 7.1.1 while the compatibility with iOS devices is guaranteed up to 11.0.3 version (minimum Android Kitkat 4.4 / iOS 8.1).
+Given that the languages provided by the system are Chinese and English, I could find problems in the case of pairing with my Redmi 3S with Android Oreo system via ROM Pixel Experience since the contents were shown to me only in Chinese language while no problem with the coupling with the Xiaomi Mi Max 2.
+In fact in the compatibility list there is no device with Oreo system but at most with Android 7.1.1 while the compatibility with iOS devices is guaranteed up to 11.0.3 version (minimum Android Kitkat 4.4 / iOS 8.1).

 COMPATIBILITY GUARANTEED FOR IOS AND ANDROID BUT NOT OREO

-The second window returns the collected values about the steps taken and percentage of completion based on the goal set, calories burned, distance traveled and duration in minutes of the activity.
+The second window returns the collected values about the steps taken and percentage of completion based on the target set, calories burned, distance traveled and duration in minutes of the activity performed.
 They are also provided weather indications found according to our GPS position.
-Scrolling to the right we find the statistics collected about sleep with the initial and final time, total duration and time divided into deep and superficial sleep.
+Scrolling to the right we find the statistics collected on sleep with the initial and final time, total duration and time divided into deep and superficial sleep.
 Scrolling further to the right we find the hypothetical data collected by the heart rate sensor.
-By clicking on each of the three sections, we access the complete report of the data divided by month.
+Clicking on each of the three sections we access the complete report of the data divided by month.

 The third window refers to the settings through which we can make our Bakeey M6 vibrate, make remote shooting, set up applications to receive notification from, choose whether to receive notification about calls (including caller ID) or SMS, enable mode do not disturb based on a specific time band, enable the reminder for physical inactivity, set an alarm and decide the type of notification notification by selecting between vibration, screen on or the combination of the two options.

-Drawing conclusions for the Bakeey M6 smartwatch is quite easy because although it is proposed at a price lower than the 70 euro, partly justified by the materials and features offered (assuming that these all work as in the case of the heart rate sensor), some little details such as an LED for insufficient backlighting they are not so enthusiastic as to recommend the purchase of this smartwatch.
+Drawing conclusions for the Bakeey M6 smartwatch is quite easy because although it is proposed at a price lower than the 70 euro, partly justified by the materials and features offered (assuming that these all work as in the case of the heart rate sensor), some little details such as an LED for insufficient backlighting they don't excite to the point of recommending the purchase of this smartwatch.
 In a sense the innovative feature of the holographic display that was to positively distinguish the Bakeey M6 proved to be the one that put it in a bad light compared to a really crowded market where with several tens of euro less we find more viable alternatives but with less materials fine.
-However, it could be interesting as a gift to be given to a user who is no longer young, who in his small way needs small smart functions without the invasion of ultra-colorful displays and incomprehensible features.
+However, it could be interesting as a gift to be given to a user who is no longer young, who in his small way needs small smart functions without the invasion of ultra-colored displays and incomprehensible features.
 However the Bakeey M6 remains in effect a watch which offers small smart features and if we think about the fact that in jewelry we can find expensive alternatives like those offered by Fossil, then in a certain sense e for that slice of users the purchase of the Bakeey M6 is a good choice that you can finalize at the store Banggood.com that will send the product free to your home.

 The Bakeey M6 smartwatch seeks to innovate the sector by presenting itself as a device that combines tradition with innovation, thanks to the holographic display.
 Interesting idea but little developed by the manufacturer.
 Difficult to find a user to recommend this product if not to lovers of fashion with a pinch of technology.